pdychinco/bankOfJava/README.md

 This project was created using OOP Theology and Java.

-To run the application, run `Main.java`.
+To run the application, clone the repo then run `Main.java`.